 Currently, there are two methods for anal bleaching:

 In both these methods, the melanin, the natural pigment found in our skin is broken down.
-While chemicals can reduce the number of melanin-producing cells around your anus, laser anal bleaching can destroy excess melanin and slow down the process of pigment creation.
+Chemicals can reduce the number of melanin-producing cells around your anus.
+On the other hand, laser anal bleaching can destroy excess melanin and slow down the process of pigment creation.

 No matter which method you choose, there are things you absolutely must know before trying anal bleaching.
 They are:

-You may not notice any difference in colour immediately after your treatment.
-But, around 6-8 weeks later, you will see a rapid change in the shade of the pigmentation around your anus.
-You can expect 2-3 shades lighter than the existing colour.
-But, it can never be lighter than the rest of your body.
+You may not notice any difference in color immediately after the first session.
+But, you will see a rapid change in the shade of the pigmentation around your anus. in the next sessions of the laser treatment, You can expect 2-3 shades lighter than the existing color.
+But, it can never be lighter than the rest of the body.

 2. Is it permanent